reduxjs/reselect/README.md

 );
 ```

-Props are passed as the second argument to selectors hooked up to `connect`. `maxTodosSelector` ignores the state argument and returns `props.maxTodos` for use in the result function.
+Given the above modifications to `index.js`, we would also like to modify `todoSelectors.js` so that `visibleTodosSelector` returns the maximum number of Todos specified by ths `maxTodos` prop.
+Props are passed as the second argument to selectors that are called from `connect`.
+In the example code below, `maxTodosSelector` ignores the state argument and returns `props.maxTodos` so it can be used in the result function:

 #### `selectors/todoSelectors.js`